-Section 124 Penetrative sexual abuse of a child [or young person] Section 125A Persistent sexual abuse of a child [or young person] Section 125C(2) Procuring a child [or young person] for penetrative sexual abuse Section 126 Penetrative sexual abuse of a person with a mental impairment Section 130 Involving person under age of 18 years in production of child exploitation material Section 130A Producing child exploitation material Section 130B Distributing child exploitation material Section 133 Incest Section 158 Murder Section 159 Manslaughter Section 161 Being accessory after the fact to murder Section 165 Causing death of child before birth Section 170 Committing an unlawful act intended to cause grievous bodily harm Section 170A Persistent family violence
+Section 124 Penetrative sexual abuse of a child [or young person] Section 124A Penetrative sexual abuse of a child [or young person] by a person in a position of authority Section 125A Persistent sexual abuse of a child [or young person] Section 125C(2) Procuring a child [or young person] for penetrative sexual abuse Section 126 Penetrative sexual abuse of a person with a mental impairment Section 130 Involving person under age of 18 years in production of child exploitation material Section 130A Producing child exploitation material Section 130B Distributing child exploitation material Section 133 Incest Section 158 Murder Section 159 Manslaughter Section 161 Being accessory after the fact to murder Section 165 Causing death of child before birth Section 170 Committing an unlawful act intended to cause grievous bodily harm

+Section 170A Persistent family violence

 Section 172 Wounding or causing grievous bodily harm

 Section 178A Performing female genital mutilation

 Section 179 Setting man-traps &c., or allowing man-traps &c. to remain set

 Section 185 Rape

 Section 191A Kidnapping

 Section 240(3) Armed robbery

 Section 240(4) Aggravated armed robbery

 Section 245 Aggravated burglary

 Section 268 Arson

 Section 268A Unlawfully setting fire to vegetation

-2. Sex Industry Offences Act 2005
+Sex Industry Offe ences Act 2005

 Section 9(1) Procuring or otherwise causing or permitting a child to provide sexual services in a sexual services business

 Section 9(2) Receiving a fee or reward that a person knows &c. is derived, directly or indirectly, from sexual services provided by a child in a sexual services business